-You can take breaks during the meeting if needed.
+You can take breaks during the meeting and ask for any support you might need.
 You can also bring a support person with you to the meeting - such as a trusted friend, family member or a counsellor.
-The support person cannot have any involvement in the case (e.g. they cannot be a witness).
+The support person cannot have any involvement in the case (e.g., they cannot be a witness).
 The role of the support person is to be your emotional support during the meeting - they can observe and support you if you need a break.
 The support person is not permitted to speak on your behalf in the meeting - you should answer any questions yourself.

 After the meeting, you will be provided with notes of the meeting.
-You will be asked to read the notes to confirm that they are an accurate record.
+You will be asked to confirm that the notes are an accurate record.
 You can add information or make changes to the notes.
 You can also ask for an additional meeting if you remember further details you would like to discuss.